-Campaign Option: Grittier Firearms
+Campaign Options: Grittier Firearms

-Furthermore, if your firearm becomes broken from clogging of gunpowder, the DM may choose to have the player roll the d6 on the spot.
+If you prefer, an even grittier alternative would mean that if your firearm becomes broken from clogging of gunpowder, the DM may choose to have the player roll the d6 on the spot.
 Failure results in explosion and loss of the weapon.
 Damage is increased to 4d6 fire damage.

-Created by Doctor Necrotic for Doctor Necrotic Media.
+Created by Doctor Necrotic, for Doctor Necrotic Media.